rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Upon starting my first full-time engineering job post graduation, I rediscovered the notion of free time.
 With both disposable time and income, I caught the mountain bug hard.
 I binged mountain literature, movies, and culture.
 Once, I got a signed poster at the Banff Mountain Film Festival from Gerlinde Kaltenbrunner, the first woman to climb all fourteen 8,000 metre peaks without supplemental oxygen.

-In June 2013, I signed up for a week-long [Intro to Mountaineering](/events/Intro-to-Mountaineering_June-2013) course out of Bow Hut, where we learned the basics of glacier travel, crevasse rescue, self-arresting with a ice axe, and compass-based navigation.
+In June 2013, I signed up for a week-long [Intro to Mountaineering](/events/Intro-to-Mountaineering_June-2013) course out of Bow Hut, where we learned the basics of glacier travel, crevasse rescue, self-arresting with an ice axe, and compass-based navigation.
 A few of the other participants were Calgary locals, so we exchanged numbers and kicked off our mountaineering careers together.

-We climbed together that summer, teaching ourselves the basics of sport and trad climbing, attempting a few different mountaineering objectives (including a doomed attempt of the Rundle Traverse, more on that in [30 Going on 13](/journal/30-going-on-13#introduction)).
+We climbed together that summer, teaching ourselves the basics of sport and trad climbing and attempted a few different mountaineering objectives (including a doomed attempt of the Rundle Traverse, more on that in [30 Going on 13](/journal/30-going-on-13#introduction)).
 When winter came, our ambitions changed to ice climbing and backcountry skiing.

 Having long since mastered downhill and nordic skiing, backcountry skiing was the logical next step in my winter outdoor pursuits.
 Over the course of next number of seasons, I took courses, went on guided trips, and built up my gear, fitness, and experience.